Remy Banks

-Remy José Banks is an American rapper.
+Remy Banks is an American rapper.
 He is a founding member of the New York music collective World's Fair.
 Banks was also member of the music group Children of the Night, with fellow World's Fair members Nasty Nigel and Lansky Jones.

+Born at Booth Memorial Hospital in Flushing, Queens, Banks grew up primarily in Jamaica, Queens, before moving to Forest Hills, Queens.

 Career

 On December 24, 2010, Remy Banks released the collaborative mixtape, World Famous, with record producer Hannibal King.
 On March 27, 2012, Remy Banks, Nasty Nigel, and Lansky Jones, as Children of the Night, released the studio album Queens...
 Revisited, under Mishka NYC.

-On September 3, 2013, Remy Banks' Grammy-winning hip hop collective, World's Fair, released their debut studio album, Bastards of the Party, under Fool's Gold Records.
-On May 17, 2015, Remy Banks released his debut solo mixtape, higher..
+On September 3, 2013, Remy Banks' hip hop collective, World's Fair, released their debut studio album, Bastards of the Party, under Fool's Gold Records.
+On May 17, 2015, Remy Banks released his debut solo album, higher..

 Two of Banks' singles have charted on Billboard Twitter Real-Time: rem at #31 on March 7, 2015, and N1go at #50 on March 26, 2016.